ibm-cloud-docs/vpc/vsi_is_byol_about.md

 ## BYOL concepts
 {: #byol-vpc-concepts}
 With this service, you can use your own license for a custom image you create at your site and then upload to Cloud Object Storage (COS).
 When you import your custom image from COS to the VPC, IBM provides Red Hat Linux and Windows BYOL operating system options you can choose.
 You use your BYOL custom images to create virtual server instances, just as you would from a stock image.

+Images with a Red Hat Linux BYOL operating system can be used to provision any instance; public or on a dedicated host.
+Images with a Windows BYOL operating system can be provisioned only on instances on a dedicated host or in a dedicated host group.

 There are no additional licensing charges for any virtual server instances you create using your BYOL custom image.
 For audit and reporting, IBM retains information for virtual server instances you create from BYOL custom images.